BP Mind and Cognition Part 2: Minds and Mental Factors

 Kachen Yeshe Gyaltsen’s Buddhist psychology primer “A Necklace for Those of Clear Awareness Clearly Revealing the Modes of Minds and Mental Factors” explains minds and the fifty-one mental factors – including omnipresent mental factors such as feeling, object ascertaining mental factors such as concentration, virtuous mental factors, root delusions and changeable mental factors such as investigation – discussing each in turn based on meaning, divisions and scriptural citations.

 If you did not complete the study of Part 1 of Mind and Cognition, but have some previous study of Buddhism and would like to join for Part 2, it is okay for you to join for Part 2.
-Please apply using the registration link further down the page.

 Classes are on Tuesdays 7.30 – 9pm beginning 9 July 2019.
 This class is scheduled to run through the end of 2019 (approximately early/mid December).